-Times are tough right now, and for most that means the need to really #GetThrifty with our spending.
-In honour of Mother’s Day, I’ve shared some money-saving tips that I got from my amazing mama, plus some books that have helped change my financial perspective.
-I hope they can help you while we all figure out the new normal that COVID-19 has given us.
+Times are tough right now.
+And for most, that means the need to really get thrifty with our spending.
+In honour of Mother’s Day, I’ve shared some money-saving tips from my amazing mama — plus some books that have changed my perspective of money.
+I hope they can help you while we all figure out the “new normal” that COVID-19 has given us.

 There comes a point or points in life when lessons from our parents really hit home.
 We might have previously ignored them.
 But when I was paying off my debt — and since having done that – woo! — I really focused back on the things my mum taught me about saving money.

 My mum is the most #GetThrifty person I know.
 And that doesn’t mean she’s cheap.
+We didn’t have a lot of money when I was growing up.
+She worked so hard to make sure we had everything we needed.
 But you don’t have to spend a fortune to live well — even when money is tight.
 Abundance comes in different forms and sometimes it comes from simplicity.
-We didn’t have a lot of money when I was growing up and she worked so hard to make sure we had everything we needed.

 Here are some money-saving tips from my mama.
-I hope these tips can help you at this very weird time that COVID-19 has put us in.
+I hope these tips can help you at this very weird time in the world.
 (Because no one wants to be in debt right now!)

 Make your meals

 I really want to support local—especially now—but the reality is that it’s less expensive and usually healthier for the Brit and me to make our meals.
 The Brit does most of the cooking and he has a great recipe book called Make the Bread, Buy the Butter.
 (The author wrote it after having to #GetThrifty when she lost her job.)
 And you can find some easy and tasty pantry staple recipes from my foodie friends here.